Welcome to the community website for North Elmham

 If you have information to share with the village or updates for existing information/contacts please contact us.
 We also welcome your photos to enhance any of the pages.
 We look forward to hearing from you soon!

 Norfolk County Council have asked local councils to give further, wider publicity to some key messages about Coronavirus.
-We are all horribly aware that we are by no means out of the Covid‑19 woods yet and the situation is changing almost daily.

-The Protect Norfolk Campaign realises there are four key measures which everyone should adopt to help prevent a resurgence of Coronavirus which are:
+The Protect Norfolk Campaign realises there are key measures which everyone should adopt to help prevent a resurgence of Coronavirus which are:

 a.
 Frequent and Regular Hand Washing with soap.
 The ‘regular’ bit of this means: washing hands when it is possible or likely you have had contact with surfaces that may be contaminated such as goods in shops or surfaces used by people outside your bubble.
 Use water above 77o Fahrenheit or 25 o Centigrade.